 How to Kill Dust Mites and Prevent Fall Allergies

-Are you tormented by allergies?
-Do you connect your struggles with outdoor sources?
-If so, you could be ignoring the real culprit.
+Are you suffering from allergies?
+Do you associate your struggles with outdoor triggers?
+If so, you could be overlooking the real culprit.
 Indoor allergens—specifically dust mites—are likely contributing to poor indoor air quality in your home causing unpleasant symptoms such as runny noses, itchy eyes and even respiratory issues including bronchitis and asthma.
-So if you’re remaining indoors when pollen and mold are high, you could actually be making your problems worse.
+So if you’re staying indoors when pollen and mold are high, you could actually be making your problems worse.

 - Wall-to-wall carpet

 - Damp areas

 - Pillows and bedding you can’t wash in hot water

 According to the Asthma and Allergy Foundation of America recommends three ways you can improve indoor air quality including:

 - Control your contact with indoor airborne allergens

 - Ventilate your indoor areas well

 - Use air cleaners to clean indoor air